This blog may contain affiliate links. Read our disclosure policy for more info.

 But we think an easier way to see the waterfalls here is to join a guided tour; although it’s not a free activity this 10 Hidden Waterfalls experience is highly recommended.
 This particular tour will take you to 10 waterfalls within Las Monas Rainforest; it includes a professional guide.
 On the tour, you can swim in the natural pools below the falls and even jump from the top of a waterfall if you’re feeling brave!

 If you’re after a more fast-paced tour, then why not consider this action-packed half-day tour which involves seeing the waterfalls (as well as rivers, the rainforest, and a small village) via ATV?
 It’s one of the best ATV tours in Jaco, so you’re sure to love it!
 The tour begins in the mountains behind Jaco and includes a delicious lunch.
 You’ll even get the chance to go fishing for tilapia fish at a small pond along the way!

 If you fancy going slightly further afield, then why not drive the 1.5 hours to visit the famed Nuayaca Waterfalls, which are located near the towns of Dominical and Uvita!
-I must admit, these are two of my favorite falls in Costa Rica and are well worth the long drive.
+I must admit, these are my favorite falls in Costa Rica and are well worth the long drive.
 They’re not-so-easy to reach as you must hike along a 2.5 mile (4 km) dirt road first, but the view of the falls is so worth it!
 I advise hiking to the top waterfall first and then down to the lower falls for a refreshing dip!

 6. Visit Mirador de Jaco Viewpoint

 If you want to snap an epic Instagram photo, then you just have to stop at Mirador de Jaco Viewpoint, which is home to the iconic, colorful JACO sign and is backed by Jaco beach.
 You can find the sign on the road up to Miro Mountain!